QuantiFERON Test information

 Yes.
 The QuantiFERON test was approved by the FDA in 2001.

 The QuantiFERON Test is a type of Interferon-Gamma Release Assay, or IGRA, test.
 This test helps check for the presence of a response to Mycobacterium tuberculosis.
-If you are not interested in more detailed information and simply need a QuantiFERON test, we would recommend ordering from Accesa Labs:

 The QuantiFERON test helps detect the presence of latent Mycobacterium tuberculosis infections.